 |42 – 60||12.6mL|

 *You can give your child a dose every 4 to 6 hours when required, with no more than 4 doses in 24 hours.

 Make sure you measure the dose exactly: use the syringe inside the Pamol® pack.

 Keep to the recommended dose.
-Do not take this medicine for more than 48 hours except on doctor’s advice.
+Do not take this medicine for more than 48 hours at a time except on healthcare professional’s advice.
 Prolonged or excessive use can be harmful.

-Do not take with other products containing paracetamol, unless advised by a healthcare professional.
+Do not take with other products containing paracetamol.

 If you think you may have given too much paracetamol, or an overdose ring the Poisons Information Centre on 0800 764 766 or go to a hospital straightaway even if you feel well.
 The damaging effect on the liver can take time for your body to notice.

 Keep out of reach and sight of children.

 Pamol® comes with a child resistant cap, always make sure the cap is on the bottle correctly.

 For more information about treating your child’s pain and fever, visit